HubSpot can transform your inbound marketing.

 What is CSS?
 That’s short for Cascading Style Sheets, an HTML-like language used for making style sheets.

 Not only do you have to spend more money on HubSpot than the competition, you also have to take the time to learn CSS before using their templates.
-That makes HubSpot a huge money-suck as well as a time-suck.
+That makes HubSpot for marketing/sales a huge money-suck as well as a time-suck.

 5. You Can’t Customize Your Contract